-I am a fully-qualified integrative counsellor (Registered MBACP) with experience in dealing with a wide range of clients and issues.
-I offer face-to-face counselling and email counselling to individual clients.
+I am a BACP Accredited Integrative counsellor and counselling Supervisor with 12 years experience dealing with a wide range of clients and issues.
+I offer face-to-face counselling, email counselling, telephone counselling and online counselling.

 Are you looking for a counsellor or wondering whether counselling might help you?